gustav-el/RoboDrive/README.md

 # RoboDrive

-RoboDrive is an advanced robotics control system designed to manage a small robot's movements with precision and efficiency.
+RoboDrive is a control system to manage a small robot's movements with precision and efficiency.

 ## Features